bloom-lang/bud/doc/getstarted.md

 That's it!
 There is one statement for each of the two sentences describing the behavior of the "basic idea" above.
 We'll go through them in more detail shortly, but it's nice to see right away how concise a Bloom program can be, and how naturally it fits the way we tend to describe distributed systems.

+### The Server Side ###

-Now that we've satisfied our need to peek, let's take this a bit more methodicaly.
+Now that we've satisfied our need to peek, let's take this a bit more methodically.
 First we need declarations for the various Bloom collections we'll be using.
 Look at the file `examples/chat/chat_protocol.rb`:

     module ChatProtocol
       state do